-- > Commitment to equal conduct: Another example of collective action is through so-called "standard-setting initiatives".
-Businesses, often from the same industry, commit to defined compliance standards and procedures.
+Commitment to equal conduct: Another example of collective action is through so-called "standard-setting initiatives".
+Companies, often from the same industry, commit to defined compliance standards and procedures.
 The public nature of the commitment, in the eye of the general public and media, incentivises businesses to respect its obligations.
 One example of collective adherence to ethical standards is the International Forum on Business Ethical Conduct for the Aerospace and Defence Industry (IFBEC).
-IFBEC members have developed a set of global principles for business ethics, including zero-tolerance of corruption. - Bringing individual actors into an alliance with like-minded organisations helps to "level the playing field".
-Over time, such alliances create a business environment with reduced risk of corruption, where all businesses can contribute, independent of their size or market power.
-Proven collective solutions have been shown to address corruption in a range of situations, from short-term challenges, such as biased bidding, to long-term transformational change.
-They show that the excuse of not being able to make a difference is no longer valid.
+IFBEC members have developed a set of global principles for business ethics, including zero-tolerance of corruption.